egoroof/UPNG.js/README.md

 # UPNG.js

+This is a fork with two changes:

+- works only in Node.js and uses embedded `zlib` (which is faster)
+- UPNG.encodeLL takes additional argument - `filter`

 A small, fast and advanced PNG / APNG encoder and decoder.
 It is the main PNG engine for [Photopea image editor](https://www.photopea.com).

 * [Examples of PNGs minified by UPNG.js](https://blog.photopea.com/png-minifier-inside-photopea.html#examples)